gjrchen/UWasic-Training-pt2/docs/info.md

 The program counter enumerates all values between 0 and F (15) before looping back to 0 and starting again.
 The counter will clear back to 0 whenever the chip is reset.

-The Instruction register stores the curernt instructions and breaks it up into the opcode and address, which are passed into corresponding locations
+The Instruction register stores the current instructions and breaks it up into the opcode and address, which are passed into corresponding locations

 The 16 Byte memory module consists of 16 memory locations that store 1 byte each.
 The memory allows for both read and write operations, controlled by input signals, as well as data supplied by the MAR.